pranit204/Machine-Learning-and-AI/(README) UFC Historical Fights Analytics: Trends, Insights, and Outcomes.md

 **Project Overview**
 This project analyzes historical results from the Ultimate Fighting Championship (UFC) to uncover patterns, trends, and insights into fighters' performances.
+One of the primary goals is to track the percentage of times the betting favorite won between 2010 and 2020.
 Using a combination of data analysis, visualization, and predictive modeling, the project aims to answer key questions about UFC match outcomes and fighter dynamics.

 **Code Functionality**